-Tracks - Configure Track Tail (color, width, log distance), Log Track File (log distance) and Track Point Reduction Factor.
-(See "Working with Tracks" section below for more information)
+Tracks - Configure Track Tail, Log Track File and Track Point Reduction Factor.

-Moving Map - Configure the pointer size and color, detailed map, Projected Line properties and Range Ring properties.
+Moving Map - Configure the pointer size and color, detailed map and projected line properties.

 Routes - Configure route size, color, line width and other properties of a route.